About Saint Mary's

 Vice-President, Finance and Administration

-Ms. Morrison is currently a board member of the Canadian Universities Reciprocal Insurance Exchange (CURIE) and Atlantic Universities’ Interuniversity Services Incorporated (ISI) group and Chairs the Nova Scotia Higher Education’s Information Technology Shared Services Governance Committee.
+Ms. Morrison is currently a board member of the Atlantic Universities’ Interuniversity Services Incorporated (ISI) group and Chairs the Nova Scotia Higher Education’s Information Technology Shared Services Governance Committee.

 Her career prior to Saint Mary’s University was in the health care sector, beginning in 1976 in the Management Engineering field, progressing to vice president roles first at The Salvation Army Grace Maternity Hospital and subsequently at the IWK Grace Health Centre in Halifax, Nova Scotia.

 Ms. Morrison is a graduate of Dalhousie University with a degree in Science in Industrial Engineering.
 She has continued her development through ongoing management, executive and leadership development programs.
 She is a 2015 graduate of the Institute of Corporate Directors (ICD) program.